 Roller skating is not only a recreational activity.
-For many African Americans, it has a long tradition, which is currently brought to a wider public.
+The long tradition of African American skating is currently brought to a wider public.

 The connection between African-Americans and roller skating is deeply linked to the history of segregation.
 The relation to skating was born during the civil rights era, when African-American fought to join roller rinks, against the rink owners, who were afraid of losing the revenue of white patrons.
 Although roller skating is seen by the general public as an outdated activity, which currently undergoes a comeback because of its retro-ish character, it was always promoted in black communities.
 Presently this part of the African American culture has been recognized and featured in the media, and emerges from the shadows of populare culture.